-Located a couple of hours away from Munich, the majority of visitors pay for a day tour, sometimes also visiting a second castle.
-However, if you’re okay with just visiting Neuschwanstein Castle and don’t need a guide to direct you on your way, it’s very easy to organise your own Neuschwanstein Castle without tour group day-trip.
+Located a couple of hours away from Munich, the majority of visitors pay to go on a day tour, sometimes also visiting a second castle.
+However, if you’re only interested in visiting Neuschwanstein Castle and don’t need a guide to direct you on your way, it’s very easy to organise your own day trip to Neuschwanstein Castle.

-Buying Neuschwanstein Castle Tickets In Advance
+Buying Neuschwanstein Castle Tickets in Advance

 Buying Neuschwanstein Castle Tickets on the Day